GlassedSilver/unRAID-CAs/README.md

-# note to self: apps that need support link added in README and template: FMD2, manga-tagger

 # unRAID-CAs
 unRAID Community Applications I created because I didn't find them.<br>
 I create these for personal use and share them for anyone else to enjoy.